Rajesh25B/Django-Multiple-User-Types/docs.md

   \q (Exists out the db terminal)
 - create superuser
 - access admin site
-- we get error, so add some apps to router.py file
+- we get error, so add some apps to router.py file and check admin site working properly

+2. coffee_types app

+- create a Coffee model and define model fields and methods
+- run makemigrations
+- create router.py file and configure settings
+- migrate 'python manage.py migrate coffee_types --database=listings'
+- connect to the db on psql using
+  \l (lists all available dbs)
+  \c coffee_listings (connect to the coffee_listings db)
+  \dt (lists out the tables)
+  coffee_users=# SELECT \* FROM coffee_types_coffee; (gives us the data)
+  \q (Exists out the db terminal)